 For us, homeschooling better fits our lifestyle and goals.
 I had to write this, as a homeschooling parent, because so many public school parents do get defensive at times and try to defend the public school system where it doesn’t deserve defense.

-This is important, because a lot of people try to measure “alternative school choices” against the public school system, as if it’s some kind of highly successful standard that these other choices need to meet.
+This is important because a lot of people try to measure “alternative school choices” against the public school system, as if it’s some kind of highly successful standard that these other choices need to meet.

 Please just stop doing that.
 The public school system is not a high standard.
 In fact, it should be no standard at all.
 As parents, we need to look outside all of the schooling methods and think about the ultimate life goals we have for our children.
 Then, we find the educational experience that best fits those life goals.
-It should never be a question of public school as the “standard” and everything else needing to be like it.
+It should never be a question of public school as the “standard” and everything else needs to be like it.

 Far too many parents who are questioning the available educational choices and are seriously looking at alternatives are held back by this idea that public school is the standard to meet, and are afraid that by making another choice, they will fail their child.
 They want to homeschool, or unschool, or choose a hybrid or private school, but are so afraid that they won’t meet the “benchmarks” for educational success that have been set by the public school system.